-Senescence of plant leaves
+Senescence of Plant Leaves

 The senescence process allows for the termination of cells, tissues, organs or even organisms in a controlled process.
 Senescence is age dependent and under the control by hormonal, molecular, and genetical processes.
 Most people are familiar with the senescence process in plants through the colour changes and removal of tree leaves in the autumn, or the decay of leaves and transfer of nutrients to seeds in crop species such as Maize.